dpwoert/magic-circle/docs/01-quick-start.md

 ## Settings file

 To create your version of magic circle, a settings file is needed.
 To do see create a new file called `magic.config.js` in the root of your folder.
-It is also possible to run `npx magic init`.
+It is also possible to run `npx magic init` which will help you getting setup.

 ```js
 export default {